Overbid Amount Calculator

 Research Local Market Trends

-Before overbidding, analyze recent comparable sales (comps) in the area to understand typical overbid percentages.
+Before overbidding, analyze recent comparable sales in the area.
 In hot markets, 5-10% above list is common, while in balanced markets, even 1-2% can be effective.
+Use the offer-to-list ratio to gauge where your offer falls.

-If offering appraisal gap coverage, ensure you have the cash readily available.
-Lenders will only finance up to the appraised value, so any gap must be paid out-of-pocket, potentially thousands of dollars.
+If offering appraisal gap coverage, ensure you have the cash available.
+Lenders will only finance up to the appraised value, so any gap must be paid out-of-pocket.
+Try entering different appraisal gap percentages to see the cash impact.

 Strategic Earnest Money